-- ESG issues present financially material risks and opportunities, contributing to the long term ability to meet investment objectives.
-Trustees would fail in their fiduciary duty if they were to disregard ESG issues. - Stewardship, exercised through voting and engagement, can help create and preserve long term value and can be considered as a useful means of communicating with company management. - The Trustees may consider non-financial issues such as ethical considerations.
+- Long-term sustainability issues, particularly climate change, present both risks and opportunities that increasingly require explicit consideration. - ESG issues present financially material risks and opportunities, contributing to the long term ability to meet investment objectives and the Trustees would fail in their fiduciary duty if they were to disregard ESG issues. - Stewardship, exercised through voting and engagement, can help create and preserve long term value and can be considered as a useful means of communicating with company management. - The Trustees may consider non-financial issues such as ethical considerations.